amkhlv/usr/share/notes/programming/XML/shell-tools.md

     /	        Selects the document root
     //	        Selects a node and all of its children; regardless of where it is located in the XML document hierarchy.
     @	        Selects an attribute

+### Subtlety with namespaces

+This is __important__

+If you have a document with namespaces, you need to specify them in the XPath expression.
+For example:

+    xmlstarlet sel -N s=http://www.w3.org/2000/svg  -t -v '//s:desc'   myfile.svg

+Without the namespace specification, the command will not work.